A step towards estimation of the neutral-hadron size: the gravitational mass radius of pi0 meson in a relativistic theory of composite particles: Introduction

 To describe the internal electromagnetic structure of particles, the electromagnetic form factors (EFFs) of hadrons have been studied (beginning from 1950s) using the electron as a probing particle.
 EFFs describe the distributions of charge, magnetic and quadrupole moments inside the hadron.
 Since the gravitational interaction is very weak, the analogous measurements of GFFs cannot be carried out in experiments.
 However, the information about GFFs can be extracted from the hard-exclusive processes described in terms of unpolarized generalized parton distribution (GPD) \cite{PoS18, BuE24}.
 GFFs contain the information about the distribution of different physical characteristics, including spin, mass and mechanical stresses inside particles.

 It is interesting to compare the information about hadron structure obtained through EFFs and GFFs, in particular, the distribution of charge and of mass, and to estimate the relation between the sizes of hadron extracted from EFFs and from GFFs.
-This problem is largely discussed in the literature: see, for example, the impressive papers \cite{BuE23, BuE24} (and also recent works \cite{YaX24, Pet24}) on proton and neutron mechanical radii.
+This problem is largely discussed in the literature: see, for example, the impressive papers \cite{BuE23, BuE24, Mil19, Jaf21} on proton and neutron gravitational radii (and also recent work \cite{YaX24}, which contains the most recent calculation of gravitational nucleon radii and work \cite{Pet24}, in which the relationship between nucleon form factors and geometric dimensions of the nucleon is considered).
 Here, we consider this interesting problem from a slightly different point of view.

 In the present paper, we consider electromagnetic and gravitational structures of neutral and charged pions.
 We use our version of the relativistic composite-particle theory in the instant-form impulse approximation approach.
 Our approach has demonstrated reasonable results for pion gravitational structure \cite{KrT21, KrT22, KrT23}.
 The approach works well in the case of EFFs: back in 2001, we predicted \cite{KrT01}, with surprising accuracy, all the results for charged pion EFF obtained later in JLab experiments (see the discussion in \cite{KrT09prc}).
 Other approaches have made use of RQM for calculation of GFFs, see e.g.\ the recent work \cite{CaX24}, where GFFs are calculated in the light-cone potential approach.
 It is worth emphasizing that we calculate GFFs and EFFs in the framework of a common formalism, using the same approximations and the same model parameters.